alif898/alif898/README.md

-## Hi there ✨
+### Hi there ✨
- - I'm an undergraduate at National University of Singapore, studying Economics & Business Analytics
+ - I'm an undergraduate at National University of Singapore, studying Economics & Business Analytics 📈
  - I am interested in everything data!
 Anything from data engineering to data science, including machine/deep learning, as well as working with big data
- - Feel free to checkout my personal projects, where I try to expose myself to new technologies and explore interesting data problems!
+ - Feel free to checkout my personal projects ⬇️, where I try to expose myself to new technologies and explore interesting data problems!

-## My tech stack 👽
+### My tech stack 👽

 ##### Languages
 ![Java Badge](https://img.shields.io/badge/-Java-f89820?style=flat-square)